H4S2O8/EnglishAnswerGenerator/answerWeek1.md

 What are the criteria of an effective paragraph?

 **Answer6:**
+Criteria of an Effective Paragraph
-A paragraph is unified when all th e sentences in the p aragraph a re focused on o ne centr al thoug ht or on a single topic; when the writer wish es to introduce a ne w thou ght o r to pic, he/ she should begin a new parag raph.
-A paragra p h is coherent when it dev elo ps natura lly and smoothly, and one sentence lead s logically to another.
-1.
+A paragraph is like a mini-essay; it should be unified, coherent and well developed.
+A paragraph is unified when all the sentences in the paragraph are focused on one central thought or on a single topic; when the writer wishes to introduce a new thought or topic, he/she should begin a new paragraph.
+A paragraph is coherent when it develops naturally and smoothly, and one sentence leads logically to another.

-Answer start at 895 and end at 1242
+Answer start at 702 and end at 1147

 **AnswerSpan6:**
-coherent when it dev elo ps natura lly and smoothly, and one sentence lead s logically to another
+unified, coherent and well developed

- Answer start at 246 and end at 343
+ Answer start at 81 and end at 117